-Distinctly green, woody with aromatic flavor.
-Bay leaves enhance pasta, potatoes and rice, tomato-based stews and sauces, as well as meat-based soups.
-Best added early in cooking to release aromatic flavor and can be simmered with ingredients for hours without overcooking.
-Remove leaves before serving.
+Robust aromatics with a woody, astringent flavor and a pleasant aroma.
+Best added early in comfort food cooking to release aromatic flavor and can be simmered with ingredients for hours—don't forget to remove leaves before serving.

-Cilantro has an aromatic and zesty flavor of citrus and sage.
-This delicate leaf, visually mistaken for Italian parsley, is widely used in Mexican, Indian, Southeast Asian and African cuisines.
-Use in salsas and guacamoles; sprinkle on fish tacos, mix into a Thai peanut sauce or curry dish.
+Aromatics mirror the zesty flavor of citrus and sage.
+This delicate leaf, visually mistaken for Italian parsley, is widely used in Mexican cuisines; sprinkle on heavy dishes for a bright pop of relief.

 Lemony with a mild and delicate tang, along with a hint of ginger and mint.
 This southeast Asian flavor perfectly compliments seafood, stews, and salads.

 Marries sweet, pungent, earthy taste of thyme with bright lemon flavor.
-Use in recipes calling for lemon juice, lemon zest or flavoring.
-This herb is slow to release its flavors, so add it early in the cooking process.
-Strip the leaves off stem by running the sprig between the tines of a fork or by scraping the stalk with a knife blade to release the leaves, then chop.
+Use in recipes calling for lemon juice or lemon zest.
+This herb slowly releases its flavors, so add it early in the cooking process!

 Makrut Lime Leaves

 Highly aromatic, with citrus flavor and aroma.
 Popular in Southeast Asian cooking, Makrut lime leaves add a subtle citrus flavor to steamed rice or in recipes calling for coconut milk.
 For dishes in which the leaves are to be eaten, such as salads or stir-fries, slice the leaves into very fine pieces.
 Remove whole leaves from a dish before serving.